 Ruby spent one week of the program doing work experience at Kangan Institute.
-She impressed the team there and was offered employment through WPC Group as a Business Trainee at Kangan.
+She impressed the team there and was offered employment through Shake a Leg as a business trainee at Kangan.

 “Doing a traineeship opens up opportunities,” Ruby says.

-A keen learner, Ruby plans to use the traineeship as a stepping stone to continue upskilling, with hopes of eventually gaining a Bachelor’s degree.
+A keen learner, Ruby plans to use the traineeship as a stepping stone to continue developing her skills, with hopes of eventually gaining a Bachelor’s Degree.